-Using recycled material and natural resources that intertwine the past with the present, the Taiwanese-born sculptor, painter, weaver and multimedia artist’s show is far reaching – from the smoldering Amazon to a deconstructed car accident.
-Yang’s focus is to bring the viewer’s attention to oneself and to be aware and reflect on our duty and responsibility as humans to care for and maintain the beautiful earth.
+Using recycled materials and natural resources that intertwine the past with the present, the Taiwanese-born sculptor, painter, weaver, and multimedia artist’s show extends far-reaching themes, from the smoldering Amazon to a deconstructed car accident.
+Yang’s focus is to bring the viewer’s attention to oneself and to reflect on our duty and responsibility as humans to care for and maintain our beautiful earth.